Investigational therapies for familial Alzheimer’s disease

 I now honestly believe that we are within 10 years of finding a cure.”

-In spring of 2025, a member of the Youngtimers community who has been involved with research for 27 years said it very well: “I now honestly believe that we are within 10 years of finding a cure.
-Why the optimism?
-At this point there are a multitude of different avenues of research occurring simultaneously, ranging from modifying DNA to eliminating the proteins we believe cause cognitive decline.”
+In spring of 2025, a member of the Youngtimers community who has been involved with research for 27 years said: “I now honestly believe that we are within 10 years of finding a cure.
+There are a multitude of different avenues of research occurring simultaneously, ranging from modifying DNA to eliminating the proteins we believe cause cognitive decline.”

-Although the approval of Leqembi in 2023 was incredibly exciting, the work is not done.
+Although the approval of Leqembi in 2023 and Kisunla in 2024 were exciting, the work is not done.
 As our understanding of the disease develops, Alzheimer’s researchers continue to identify new therapeutic targets for Alzheimer’s disease, giving tremendous hope to FAD families.

 Targeting Tau